Frequently Asked Questions

 Is shooting sports an Olympic sport?

 Yes.
-USA had a team compete in the 2012 London games.
+USA had a team compete in the 2012 London games and the sport continues to the current games.

 Does Burnsville offer a lettering program for this sport?